He Loves Me… He Loves Me Not

 The inciting incident occurs at 11 minutes when Loïc appears distant or fails to show up for a planned meeting, creating the first crack in Angélique's perfect romantic fantasy and forcing her to take action to maintain the relationship..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Angélique makes an active choice to pursue Loïc more aggressively - possibly escalating her stalking behavior (though presented as romantic pursuit in her perspective), crossing into dangerous territory., moving from reaction to action.
+This illustrates the protagonist's commitment to Angélique makes an active choice to pursue Loïc more aggressively - possibly escalating her stalking behavior (though presented as romantic pursuit in her perspective), crossing into dangerous territory., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat A major event from Angélique's perspective: either Loïc's wife discovers the affair, or Loïc becomes seriously ill/endangered - raising stakes and shifting the tone from romance to thriller.
 This is a false defeat that will be recontextualized in Part 2., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (72% through) represents the emotional nadir.
 Here, The narrative RESETS - the film returns to the beginning and we see the truth: Angélique is a delusional stalker, Loïc barely knows her, and everything we witnessed was her dangerous fantasy.
-The "death" of the romantic narrative we believed., demonstrates the protagonist at their lowest point.
+The "death" of the romantic narrative we believed., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 78% of the runtime.
 Loïc (now the true protagonist) and/or authorities realize the full extent of Angélique's dangerous delusion and decide they must stop her before someone gets hurt.
 The final confrontation becomes inevitable., demonstrating the transformation achieved throughout the journey.